|18 - 22 Dec 2023||London - UK||$5,950|

 Recent surveys have revealed that many organisations do not have a formalised approach to fraud prevention, detection or investigation.

-This GLOMACS training seminar on Fraud Prevention, Detection and Investigation will help you to:
+This GLOMACS training course on Fraud Prevention, Detection and Investigation will help you to:

 - Evaluate the likely frequency of cost of fraud in your organisation